MIDA-Lab/MIDA-Lab.github.io/index.md

 ---
 ---

-# MIDA-Lab's Website
+# MIDA-Lab

+Greetings from MIDA Lab!
+We are a research lab at the University of Idaho focusing on AI/ML research and education.
 We are transforming the world by developing groundbreaking AI/ML methodologies that enable future dependable, trustworthy, ethical, and efficient machine intelligence.
+Join us to shape the future of AI.

 {% include section.html %}